NoNotNotes/Mneme/Garden/05/589a-diabetes-insipidus.md

  >Thiazide diuretics, mild salt depletion, and prostaglandin inhibitors (e.g., endomethacin, aspirin) are used to treat the nephrogenic form of DI.

 3. **Nursing**:
-	- **Continuous physical assessment**: monitor for clinical manifestations of dehydration
+	- **Continuous physical assessment**: monitor for clinical manifestations of dehydration.
+Vital signs and intake and output are essential to monitor.
 	- **Patient education**: prevention of complications, emergency measures e.g. signs and symptoms of hyponatremia, and medication use and administration.